 I hadn't ever gone to visit them at their house (even though it's meters away) until Monday evening this week.
 We drank yerba mate and Roxana showed me how to make some amazingly tasty empanadas!!
 It was so educational and fun, I would just love to learn how to make them just right... but I think the secret is the use of a concrete oven to get them to taste just right.
 Maybe someday I'll talk Rodrigo into building me one!
 Empanadas are something like apple strudle, but are made of

+meats or vegetables or cheeses (even dulce de leche!).
+What you do is cook what you're going to put inside the empanadas and put about a spoonful of the filling over a thin circle of dough.
+You fold the dough over and crease the ends, then bake it.
+It's a very common Argentinean delicacy.
 On Tuesday, Roxanna, Tito, Laura and I all went to visit Roxanna's parents.
 Roxanna has 13 nieces and nephews.
 I only met about 6 of them, and they were so cute!
 There's nothing cuter for me than listening to little kids speak Spanish.
 Roxanna's mom has geese, horses, a wild bore, many pigs, and about a million chickens.
 It was almost like visiting the petting zoo...
 I loved it!
 After Roxanna's parent's house... we went to visit Tito's parents.
 They were so nice and it really gave me such a good feeling to visit there.

 Living here has been so wonderful.
 It's so fun to see how other cultures farm... and other families live!